Speed (Japanese band): 1997–1998: Rise to the top

-Following Andromedia and "Alive", Speed began what was to be one of their incredible feats – their Rise Tour.
+Following Andromedia and "Alive", Speed began the Rise Tour.
 They began their tour first by visiting most of the major cities throughout Japan.
 All of their concerts immediately sold out.
-They followed up their Japanese tour with what can only be achieved by the most formidable artists in Japan – the Dome Tour of (Tokyo Dome, Nagoya Dome, Osaka Dome, and Fukuoka Dome).
+They followed up their Japanese tour with the Dome Tour (Tokyo Dome, Nagoya Dome, Osaka Dome, and Fukuoka Dome).
 Speed are the only female group in J-Pop to achieve the Dome Tour and had an average age of 15.25 at the time, thus they also hold the record for the youngest performers to complete the feat.

 During the Dome tours Speed released another single titled "All My True Love", a fast upbeat song shot on location in the Grand Canyon, Arizona.
 It was considered a turning point for Speed as it contained the first official solo tracks sung by the two members, Hiroko and Eriko.
 Hiroko's song was titled Mitsumete Itai and Eriko's Tsumetaku Shinaide (under the name, 'Eriko with Crunch', a dance troupe).
 Both songs also contained their solo music videos shot in Universal Studios, Hollywood.
 The single was also Speed's first Maxi single to be released on a regular 5" CD, all previous singles having been released on the fashionable 3" Mini CD single format.
 The single topped the charts again and went on to sell over 1.22 million copies.

 After the release of "All My True Love", Speed followed up by releasing their greatest-hits album: Moment, which topped the charts and shipped over 2.3 million units.
 Moment contained all of Speed's released singles at that time along with a couple of popular album and single tracks.
 The album also contained a critically acclaimed Christmas version of the single "White Love" and a hidden instrumental track of the song.
 The first print edition of the album came with flip book showing their trademark dance moves.
 Three random versions were available – "Body & Soul", "White Love", and "My Graduation".